aiven/aiven-docs/docs/tools/aiven-console.md

 **Projects** drop-down menu.
 This menu shows only the projects within the organization or organizational unit that you are currently working in.
 Selecting a project opens the **Services** page with a list of all services in that project.
-Here you can view the status of the services and
+You can view the status of the services and
 [create new services](/docs/platform/howto/create_new_service).